Oasis-class cruise ship: Ship construction

-Royal Caribbean confirmed on 25 October 2012 that they were engaged in negotiations to build the third Oasis-class ship, which would become Harmony of the Seas.
-The ship was officially ordered from STX France on 27 December 2012, after failing to come to an agreement with the Government of Finland for additional financial support to build the ship at the STX Finland shipyard that built the first two ships.
-Steel cutting began on 23 September 2013, and the ship was delivered in May 2016.
-The ship is larger than the preceding Oasis-class ships at an estimated 227,700 GT, 362.15 m in length, and 66 m in maximum width, representing an increase of 2,418 GT and 2.15 m length.
+Royal Caribbean confirmed in October 2012 that they were engaged in negotiations to build the third Oasis-class ship, which became Harmony of the Seas.
+The ship was ordered from STX France in December 2012, after failing to come to an agreement with the Government of Finland for additional financial support to build the ship at the STX Finland shipyard that built the first two ships.
+Steel cutting began in September 2013, and the ship was delivered in May 2016.
+The ship is larger than the earlier Oasis-class ships at an estimated 227,700 GT, 362.15 m in length, and 66 m in maximum width, representing an increase of 2,418 GT and 2.15 m length.

 The ship has 2,744 passenger staterooms with a capacity of 6,360 passengers (5,488 double occupancy), an increase of 64 passengers over the previous ships in the class, as well as 1,197 crew cabins capable of berthing 2,100 crew.
 The ship features an expanded adults-only solarium area and three water slides, a first for Royal Caribbean.
 It cost about €1 billion (US$1.35 billion) and entered service in May 2016.

-In May 2014, Royal Caribbean exercised their option for a fourth Oasis-class ship, which would become Symphony of the Seas Steel cutting began in February 2015 for the fourth ship, and the name of the ship was announced in March 2017.
+In May 2014, Royal Caribbean exercised their option for a fourth Oasis-class ship, which became Symphony of the Seas.
+Steel cutting began in February 2015, and the name of the ship was announced in March 2017.
 The ship was delivered in April 2018.

 In May 2016, Royal Caribbean signed an agreement for a fifth Oasis-class ship, later named Wonder of the Seas.
-Steel cutting began on 24 April 2019, and the keel was laid in October of that year.
-The ship name was announced on 10 October 2019, and the ship is planned to enter service in the spring of 2022 as the largest ship in the world, initially offering Caribbean sailings from Ft.
+Steel cutting began in April 2019, and the keel was laid in October 2019.
+The ship name was announced in October 2019.
+A hull section was built at Crist at Gdansk and delivered to the yard in November 2019.
+She was launched in September 2020.
+Wonder of the Seas entered service in March 2022 as the largest ship in the world.
+She initially offering Caribbean sailings from Ft.
 Lauderdale, FL before repositioning to Europe to offer Western Mediterranean sailings from Barcelona, Spain and Rome, Italy.
-A hull section was built at Crist at Gdansk and delivered to the yard in November 2019.
-She was launched on 5 September 2020.

-In February 2019, Royal Caribbean Cruises Ltd. ordered a sixth Oasis-class ship.
-Named Utopia of the Seas (the name was announced during the steel cutting ceremony).
-Steel cutting held in Chantiers de l'Atlantique shipyard on 5 April 2022, and keel laying held on July 2022.
+In February 2019, Royal Caribbean Cruises Ltd. ordered a sixth Oasis-class ship, named Utopia of the Seas.
+Steel cutting began in Chantiers de l'Atlantique shipyard in April 2022.
+Keel laying was held in July 2022.

-Negotiations about a seventh vessel, to be built as B35 to be delivered in 2026, were stopped in 2020 because of the coronavirus pandemic.
+Negotiations about a seventh vessel, to be built as B35 and to be delivered in 2026, were stopped in 2020 because of the coronavirus pandemic.
+In February 2024, Royal Caribbean and Chantiers de l'Atlantique announced that they signed an agreement for a seventh Oasis Class ship to be delivered in 2028.
+The construction of the ship started on 23 October 2025.